 Project COMMON BOND brings together teens, ages 15-20, from around the world who share a 'common bond' - the loss of a family member due to an act of terrorism, violent extremism or war.
-Launched in 2008, Project COMMON BOND has created an international community of teens and young adults from 21 countries and territories.
-In January 2016, Tuesday's Children will begin offering a Winter Session in conflict negotiation for alumni.
+Launched in 2008, Project COMMON BOND has created an international community of teens and young adults from 25 countries and territories.
+In January, Tuesday's Children launched a Winter Session in conflict negotiation for alumni in partnership with George Mason University.

-Through Project COMMON BOND "Our Past is Changing the Future."
 Participants in our summer peacebuilding symposium and our yearlong webinars engage in a dialogue of healing and community building, collaborate to promote the dignity of all, and learn conflict negotiation and peacebuilding skills, all to create positive change in their lives and communities.